continuousperftest/service-ui/README.md

 # install dependencies
 npm install

-# build for development wtih hot reload at http://localhost:8080
+# build for development with hot reload at http://localhost:8080
 npm run dev

 # build for production with minification